christofferaakre/japanese-ebook-analysis/readme.md

 Currently, the project is not deployed anywhere, so to use the service, you will need to follow the steps below in the development section to get the server running.
-1. Upload a `.epub` file containing japanese text to the server
+1. Upload a file containing japanese text to the server.
+Currently allowed file formats:
+* `.epub`
+* `.txt` with utf-8 encoding.
+If you have a `.txt` file with different encoding, there are many ways to change the encoding.
+I use this: https://github.com/Frederick-S/aozora-bunko-utf8
 2. The server will redirect you to a page showing you information about the ebook.
 You can then also click the 'See more details' button to see all the generated data, including a list of all the words used together with how many occurences there